jpickett76/rails_vite_inertia_svelte/README.md

 # Rails 7 + Svelte + Intertia + Heroku
 I will be using the same example as Stefan, and will be using a docker-compose.yml to get my postgres instance running locally, as well as using the same example as Andrew, and will be deploying to Heroku.

+### Demo
+You can find the demo here: https://svelte-intertia-rails.herokuapp.com/

 ## Getting Started
 What I have installed on my machine is the following, You may have different versions, and that may be ok.: